 1. Hire a good trainer

 It’s really important that beginners engage a renowned trainer, who will be able to speed up progress in a safe way, ensuring maximum results.
-One of my biggest tips is to focus on weight lifting – there are so many benefits, such as better balance, stronger bones, leaner look, healthier heart, better sleep, better hormonal health etc.
+One of my biggest tips is to focus on weight lifting – there are so many benefits, such as better balance, stronger bones, leaner look, healthier heart, better sleep, better hormonal health etc. You would also need to choose a good gym like multi location gym in Dallas.

 During my residency at The Sanchaya, Bintan, I will be holding daily fitness classes, in addition to one-on-one sessions, helping students learn how to safely lift weights to maximise their fitness potential.
 I believe in the uniqueness of each client’s needs and aims, devising bespoke programmes and bringing the same level of commitment to them as I do my own training.